luxonis/depthai-docs-website/FAQ.md

  - megaAI (microAI) Single Camera [BW1093](https://shop.luxonis.com/collections/all/products/bw1093)

  We even have some basic ROS support going as well which can be used on the Pi also.

-## Is DepthAI and megaAI easy to use with Raspberry Pi?

-Very.
-It's designed for ease of setup and use, and to keep the Pi CPU not-busy.

-See [here](https://docs.luxonis.com/api/#raspbian) to get up and running quickly!

 ## Can I use multiple DepthAI with one host?